 Biology-Life Sciences Building, Room 248C

 Students interested in acquiring basic knowledge in biology but not wishing to major in the subject may pursue a minor by successful completion of the following courses:

 |or BIOL 1911||Honors Introduction to Organismal Biology|

 |Three additional upper-level Biology electives numbered 2200 or higher (see course descriptions for exceptions); at least one of these electives must have a laboratory component||10|

-Note that CHEM 1031 and CHEM 1032 or their Honors alternates are the co-requisites or prerequisites for BIOL 1111 and BIOL 2112, and that a grade of C or higher in BIOL 1111 or BIOL 1911, and in BIOL 1112, BIOL 1912, BIOL 2112, or BIOL 2912 is required to take Biology electives.
+Note that a grade of C- or higher in BIOL 1111 or BIOL 1911, and in BIOL 1112, BIOL 1912, BIOL 2112, or BIOL 2912 is required to take Biology electives.
 BIOL 2227, BIOL 2296, and BIOL 3096 can be taken as electives for the minor.
 Please consult the Biology Department's advisor when choosing the three additional courses to ensure that prerequisites have been satisfied.

 A minimum of 18 credits in Biology is required for the minor.

 Residency Requirements: At least 3 Biology courses required for the minor must be completed at Temple.